 Difference Between Short Run and Long Run

-Short Run vs Long Run
+Short Run vs. Long Run

-“Short run” and “long run” are two types of time-based parameters or conceptual time periods that are often used in many disciplines and applications.
-The most prominent application of a short run and a long run is in the study of economics.
+“Short run” and “long run” are two types of time-based parameters or conceptual time periods that used in many disciplines and applications.
+The most prominent application of these two terms is in the study of economics.

 In economics, a short run and a long run are used as reference time approaches.
-Various economic concepts like supply, demand, input, costs, and other variables are set into either a short run or a long run to predict or examine changes from one time frame to another or from one variable to another.
-“Long run” and “short run” can also predict the future operations of the company, especially in times of loss.
+Various economic concepts like supply, demand, input, costs, and other variables are set into either a short run or a long run to predict or examine changes from one timeframe to another or from one variable to another.
+“Long run” and “short run” can also predict future operations of the company, especially in times of loss.
 This ability to predict or presuppose allows the company the opportunity to strategize, recover losses, prevent bankruptcy, and closure.

 In economics, a short run characterizes the time when one factor of production is fixed and another factor is variable.
 In this situation, the factors haven’t fully adjusted to the operations schedule and economic situations.